casparhubinger/simplified-admin-menu/README.md

 ✅ It remixes submenus and adds some former top-level items to them.

 ✅ Finally, it bundles all third-party settings pages on a dedicated submenu page.
+No more plugins in the top level.

 🚫 This is **not** an admin menu editor of any sorts.